-3 Perfect Bermuda Beach Days With Kids
+3 Easy Bermuda Beach Days With Kids

 Bermuda is a terrifically kid-friendly island.
 Scenic beaches, great casual restaurants, super easy public transportaion and gentle weather make it easy for families to have a great vacation.